 Types of Libraries & Users

-Role of UGC in the growth and development of libraries and information centres in institutions of higher education in India
+Role of UGC in the growth and development of libraries and information centers in institutions of higher education in India

 Types & Methods of Research